sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 #### SendResult

-Sends the result from invoking an Interop method to the caller application instance.
+Sends the result from invoking an Interop method to the caller app instance.

 *Parameters:*